Imaging and Polarimetric Signatures of Konoplya-Zhidenko Black Holes with Various Thick Disk: BAAF Model

 Here, $\theta_J$ specifies the central latitude of the distribution and $\sigma$ its angular width.
 We consider an equatorially symmetric thick disk with $\theta_J=\pi/2$ and $\sigma=1/5$.
 For the $\text{M87}^*$ black hole, observational estimates suggest $\rho_h \simeq 1.5 \times 10^3~\mathrm{g\,cm^{-3}\,s^{-2}}$, and $\theta_h \simeq 16.86$, corresponding to $n_h \simeq 10^6~\mathrm{cm^{-3}}$, $T_h \simeq 10^{11}~\mathrm{K}$.

 Assuming stationarity, axisymmetry, and the ideal MHD condition~\cite{Ruffini:1975ne}, the magnetic field takes the general form~\cite{Ruffini:1975ne,Hou:2023bep}

 where $\Psi=F_{\theta\phi}$ is a component of the electromagnetic tensor and $\Omega_B$ denotes the field line angular velocity, which characterizes the rotation of magnetic field lines.
-The spatial part $B^i$ is parallel to $u^i$, indicating that the magnetic field is frozen into the streamlines.
+It is evident that the spatial components $B^i$ are parallel to $u^i$ along the poloidal direction, indicating that the magnetic field is effectively frozen into the streamlines.
 For simplicity and without loss of generality, we set $\Omega_B=0$ in what follows.
-In this work, we adopt a separable magnetic monopole configuration~\cite{Blandford:1977ds}
+In this work, we adopt a separable magnetic monopole configuration, which is the simplest model for the magnetic field configuration~\cite{Blandford:1977ds}

+where $\Phi_0$ is a constant.
+The inclusion of the factor $\sin\theta$ ensures regularity at the poles where $\sin\theta=0$.
+The $\operatorname{sign}(\cos \theta)$ guarantees that the black hole carries zero net magnetic charge.
+Numerical studies have shown that such a magnetic field structure naturally emerges in the near-horizon region with a initial uniform magnetic field~\cite{Komissarov:2004qu,Komissarov:2004ms}.

+Following the characteristic field strength at $(r_h, \theta_J)$ used in~\cite{Zhang:2024lsf}, we take $B_i = 10~\text{Gauss}$.
+For simplicity, we set $z=20$~\cite{Zhang:2024lsf} in the subsequent analysis, corresponding to a regime where the thermal motion of protons remains non-relativistic.
+Following~\cite{Moscibrodzka:2015pda}, a commonly used GRMHD prescription for the proton-to-electron temperature ratio is $T_{\rm p}/T_{\rm e} = R_{\rm high}\,\beta^2/(1+\beta^2) + 1/(1+\beta^2)$, where $\beta \equiv p_{\rm gas}/p_M$ and $R_{\rm high}$ is a phenomenological parameter typically ranging from 1 to 160 for M87*~\cite{EventHorizonTelescope:2019pgp}.
+Using $p_M \approx B_i^2/2 \approx 0.72\times 10^{52}$ and $p_{\rm gas} \approx n_i k_B T_{\rm e} (1+z) \approx 10^{51} (1+z)$~\cite{Zhang:2024lsf}, one finds $\beta^2 \gg 1$.
+In this weakly magnetized regime, the temperature ratio reduces to $T_{\rm p}/T_{\rm e} \approx R_{\rm high}$, justifying the characteristic temperature ratio adopted in our analysis.
+We note that although $z$ may vary spatially and span a wide range for M87*, the polarization vectors are predominantly oriented perpendicular to both the local magnetic field and the radiation propagation direction.
+As a result, the polarization patterns are primarily governed by the spacetime geometry and the magnetic field configuration, while being only weakly sensitive to the specific value of $z$.

 Finally, based on the methodology introduced earlier, we present the black hole images illuminated by the BAAF disk and analyze their corresponding intensity and polarization distributions.